-Here you will first obtain pathways for reactions leading to both endo and exo adducts using the PM3 semi-empirical model and then follow these by ω B97X-D/6-31G energy calculations to get a better estimate of the difference in activation energies.
+Here you will first obtain pathways for reactions leading to both endo and exo adducts using the PM3 semi-empirical model and then follow these by $\omega B97X-D/6-31G^$ energy calculations to get a better estimate of the difference in activation energies.

-- 1. Build or sketch the endo Diels-Alder adduct of cyclopentadiene and maleic anhydride.
-Click on 6. - 2.
-Select Constrain Distance from the Geometry menu (), and click on bond a in the figure on the previous page.
-Click on the icon at the bottom right of the screen (it will then turn to).
-Check the box to the left of Profile at the bottom right of the screen.
+- 1. Build or sketch the endo Diels-Alder adduct of cyclopentadiene and maleic anhydride. - 2.
+Select Constrain Distance from the Geometry menu ( ), and click on bond a in the figure above.
+Click on the icon at the bottom right of the screen (it will then turn to ).
+Check the box to the left of Profile in the middle of the screen.
 This will give rise to three additional check boxes.
 Change the value in the leftmost box to 1.5Å by clicking inside the box and entering 1.5 using the number pad.
 In the same way, enter 2.7 (2.7Å) and 13 (13 steps) into the boxes to the right of to and Steps, respectively.
 You have specified that bond a will be constrained first to 1.5Å, then to 1.6Å, then to 1.7Å, etc. and finally to 2.7Å.
-Click on bo. - 3.
+Click on Make certain that Global Steps to the right of Profile is checked.
+This means that the two bonds will move in concert. - 3.
 Repeat the process for bond b.
 When you are done, both bonds a and b will be constrained from 1.5Å to 2.7Å in 13 equal steps.
 Click on 6. - 4.
-Select Calculations... from the Setup menu () and select Energy Profile from the top menu to the right of Calculate, and Semi-Empirical and PM3 from the two bottom menus in the dialog that results.
+Select Calculations... from the Setup menu ( ) and select Energy Profile from the top menu to the right of Calculate, and Semi-Empirical and PM3 from the two bottom menus in the dialog that results.
 Click on Submit at the bottom of the dialog.
 Name it cyclopentadiene+ maleic anhydride endo. - 5.
 When completed, the job will give rise to a new document cyclopentadiene+maleic anhydride endo.Prof.M0001.
+This

-This contains 13 calculations corresponding to the 13 steps that make up the energy profile.
+- contains 13 calculations corresponding to the 13 steps that make up the energy profile.
 You will be prompted as to whether you want to open this file.
-Click on Yes.

-6. Select Spreadsheet from the Display menu (), and click on Add... at the bottom of the spreadsheet.
+Click on Yes.\ - Select Spreadsheet from the Display menu ( ), and click on 6.
+Add... at the bottom of the spreadsheet.
 Select rel.
 E (kJ/mol) from among the entries in the Molecule List tab and click on the spreadsheet to release the Add menu.
 Next, click on Constrain Distance from the Geometry menu and click on one of the two CC bonds varied in the energy profile.
-Click on to the bottom right of the screen.
+Click on at the bottom right of the screen.
 Close the spreadsheet by again selecting it or clicking on or by clicking on at the top right.
-Click on Select Plots from the Display menu () and click on to bring up the Add Plots dialog.
-Select Constraint (BondX) from among the items in the X Axis menu and E (kJ/ mol) from the Y Axes list and click on Create.
+Click on Select Plots from the Display menu ( ) and click on to bring up the Add Plots dialog.
+Select Constraint (BondX)\\ from among the items in the X Axis menu and E (kJ/ mol) from the Y Axes list and click on Create.
 By default, only the data points are displayed.
-Click on $\stackrel{\triangleleft}{\triangleleft}$ in the bar at the top of the plots plane, select Point-to-Point in the resulting Edit Plot dialog and then click on Done.
+Click on $\triangleleft$ in the bar at the top of the plots plane, select Point-to-Point in the resulting Edit Plot dialog and then click on Done.